 Tele-Health Advancements Supporting House Calls

-• Digital tools facilitate a seamless flow of information between patients and their healthcare providers.
+• Digital tools can help information move between patients and healthcare providers more easily.

 Roles of Nurse Practitioners and Physician Assistants